ncatlab/nlab-content/pages/0/9/0/1/21090/content.md

 Equivalently, a Markov category is positive if and only if  for every joint morphism $h:A\to X\otimes Y$ such that one of its marginals is deterministic, $h$ exhibits conditional independents of its outputs given its input.

+In a positive Markov category, every isomorphism is deterministic ([Fritz'20](#fritzmarkov), Remark 11.28).

-A Markov category is called **causal** if whenever the following equation holds,
+A Markov category is called **causal** if, whenever the following equation holds,

 \begin{tikzpicture}[%
 thick,%